 Best enjoys a number of clinical areas in sports medicine, in particular rugby medicine.
 He had been heavily involved with the Australian Rugby Union for almost 15 years.
-This included serving as the Australian Team (Wallabies) team physician from 1994-2000 including the 1999 World Cup tournament when the Wallabies were world champions.
-His other roles with Australian Rugby included Medical Director, Sports Science Consultant (High-Performance Unit), and Tournament Medical Officer for Rugby World Cup 2003.
+This includes serving as the Australian Team (Wallabies) team physician 1994-2000, including the 1999 World Cup tournament when the Wallabies were world champions.
+His other roles with Australian Rugby include Medical Director, Sports Science Consultant (High-Performance Unit), and Tournament Medical Officer for Rugby World Cup 2003.
 He has represented Australian Rugby on the International Rugby Board’s Medical Advisory and Anti-doping Committees working in areas of safety and player well-being.

-John and his family completed a working sabbatical in London which involved working with professional sports clubs.
-This included the English Premier League Football (Fulham and Charlton Athletic), Professional Rugby (Wasps, Bath and Leicester Rugby Clubs) and the London Broncos (now Harlequins) Rugby League Club.
-In 2005 John was appointed as Team Physician for the victorious Southern Hemisphere Rugby Team.
+Best and his family completed a working sabbatical in London, which involved working with professional sports clubs.
+This included the English Premier League Football (Fulham and Charlton Athletic), Professional Rugby (Wasps, Bath, and Leicester Rugby Clubs) and the London Broncos (now Harlequins) Rugby League Club.
+In 2005, he was appointed as Team Physician for the victorious Southern Hemisphere Rugby Team.

-Other clinical interests include shoulder and hip disorders, exercise prescription and health promotion through education and lifestyle change.
-John is a Conjoint Lecturer at the University of New South Wales, Sydney, Australia, where he teaches medical and exercise physiology students.
+Other clinical interests include shoulder and hip disorders, exercise prescription, and health promotion through education and lifestyle change.
+Best is a Conjoint Lecturer at the University of New South Wales, Sydney, Australia, where he teaches medical and exercise physiology students.

-In 2000, John was awarded the Australian Sports Medal for Sports Medicine by the Prime Minister and Governor General of Australia.
-He is also acts as a medical consultant for the Australian Professional Golfers’ Association (PGA).
-In 2012 John was nominated as a ‘community leader’ and completed a community awareness (CAPP) course with NSW Police.
-He also served on Football Australia’s High Performance Committee and currently is on the National Rugby League’s (NRL) Medical Advisory Panel.
+In 2000, he was awarded the Australian Sports Medal for Sports Medicine by the Prime Minister and Governor General of Australia.
+He also acts as a medical consultant for the Australian Professional Golfers’ Association (PGA).
+In 2012, John was nominated as a "community leader" and completed a community awareness (CAPP) course with NSW Police.
+He also served on Football Australia’s High Performance Committee and currently sits on the National Rugby League’s (NRL) Medical Advisory Panel.